-1. Promotes Healthy Digestion:
+1. Promotes Healthy Digestion

-Chewing or mastication is the first step in digestion process where most of the food particles get digested to their simpler forms with the help of saliva.
+Chewing (mastication) is the first step in digestion where most of the food is broken down into smaller particles and gets digested to their simpler forms with the help of saliva.

-2. Enhances Nutrient Absorption:
+2. Enhances Nutrient Absorption

-3. Better Glucose Utilization:
+3. Better Glucose Utilization

-When food is taken, the brain signals the pancreas to secrete sufficient insulin to cope up with the glucose release after the meal.
+When food is consumed, the brain signals the pancreas to secrete sufficient insulin to cope up with the glucose release after the meal.
 For this to happen, we need to give sufficient notice to the body through chewing.

-4. Promotes Weight Loss:
+4. Promotes Weight Loss

 Chewing well is important when one needs to follow portion control.
 The stomach takes at least 20 minutes to signal the brain when it feels satiated or full.

-5. Gives Satiety:
+5. Gives Satiety

 When you chew well and eat healthily, you will be able to interlink "mind-body-food" and will look at eating as a healthy and nourishing experience.

-If you have been ignoring this simple activity, its time to consciously make an effort NOW!!!
+If you have been ignoring this simple activity, it's time to consciously make an effort NOW!!!